A Linear Time Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

-where $r=O(1/\eps)$ and $\pro(x)$ is the distance between $x$ and the previous crossing on line $h$.
-The above property on $\alpha_i(x)$ is key to show that the sparsity-sensitive patching leads to a near-optimal solution.

-Applying the sparsity-sensitive patching has a condition: the number of crossings $k$ is such that $k\neq 1$.
-This condition is necessary: when $k=1$, \KNW provide an example showing that moving the single crossing to the closest portal does not lead to a near-optimal solution.
-To deal with single crossings, their approach is to make use of a spanner.
-The $O(n\log n)$ running time in \cite{KNW21} is due to the computation of the spanner. \KNW raised an open question whether it is possible to improve the running time by a factor of $\log n$ by using some new ideas to handle single crossings.
+To achieve a Gap-ETH tight running time, \KNW~\cite{KNW21} introduce a powerful technique of the \emph{sparsity-sensitive patching}: for a facet of a cell that is crossed by a tour at $1<k\leq O(1/\eps)$ crossings, they modify the tour by moving each crossing to the nearest portal from a set of $g(k)$ equidistant portals.
+Here $g(k)=\Theta(1/(\eps^2 k))$ is a granularity parameter that depends on $k$.
+However, applying the sparsity-sensitive patching has a condition: the number of crossings $k$ is such that $k\neq 1$.
+This condition is necessary: when $k=1$, \KNW~\cite{KNW21} provide an example showing that moving the single crossing to the closest portal \emph{does not} lead to a near-optimal solution.
+To deal with single crossings, their solution is to make use of a spanner.
+The $O(n\log n)$ running time in \cite{KNW21} is due to the computation of the spanner.
+In our work, we use new ideas to deal with single crossings; see \cref{sec:overview}.

-In our work, we answer their open question positively for TSP in $\mathbb{R}^2$.
-See \cref{sec:overview} for an overview of our approach.

-\subsubsection{Linear-time 2-approximation by Bartal and Gottlieb~\cite{BG13}}
+\subsubsection{Linear-time 2-approximation by Bartal and Gottlieb\texorpdfstring{~\cite{BG13}}{}}

-One step in our approach requires computing a 2-approximate solution.
-This can be achieved in $O(n)$ time, by setting $\eps=1$ in the main result of Bartal and Gottlieb~\cite{BG13}: \begin{lemma}[corollary of Bartal and Gottlieb~\cite{BG13}] There is randomized 2-approximation algorithm for the TSP in $\mathbb{R}^2$ that runs in time $O(n)$ in the real-RAM model with atomic floor or mod operations. \end{lemma}
+The first step in our approach requires computing a 2-approximate solution.
+This can be achieved in $O(n)$ time, by setting $\eps=1$ in the main result of Bartal and Gottlieb~\cite{BG13}.
+Alternatively, we could also compute a minimum spanning tree in linear time using Chan's result~\cite{Cha08} and then double the edges in the spanning tree to obtain a TSP tour. \begin{lemma}[Bartal and Gottlieb~\cite{BG13}] There is randomized 2-approximation algorithm for the TSP in $\mathbb{R}^d$ that runs in time $O(n)$ in the real-RAM model with atomic floor or mod operations. \end{lemma}